 GOAL 3: Build a strong sense of community through frequent, transparent communication with families and ample opportunities for families to engage and support their children's education.
-LCFF priority 3: Parental Involvement and Family Engagement

-Strategies/Activities Progress Expenditures Parent/family engagement events Orientations, Back to School Nights, other parent events such as STEM Night, Literacy Night, Parent Conferences, Art Night, AP Night The school continues to build school culture through multiple family engagement opportunities such as Back to School Night, parent conferences and award ceremonies.
-Ongoing communication with families Weekly newsletter or other communication Student information system parent portal Autocalls/emails for school updates and announcements The school has a weekly newsletter, the weekly communication folders, ongoing communication through various systems.
+LCFF priority 3: Parental Involvement and Family LCFF priority 3: Parental Involvement and Family Engagement Strategies/Activities Progress Expenditures Parent/family engagement events Orientations, Back to School Nights, Literacy Week, parent conferences The school continues to build school culture through multiple family engagement opportunities such as Back to School Night and parent conferences.
+Ongoing communication with families Weekly newsletter or other communication Student information system parent portal Autocalls/emails for school updates and announcements The school has a weekly newsletter, the weekly folders, ongoing communication through various systems (i.e., Class DoJo and Infinite Campus).
 In addition, a monthly SHPS-wide newsletter is produced by admissions highlighting what schools are doing, upcoming events for all schools, and current data (i.e., college acceptances).
-SIS and other systems - general fund = \$19,457 Expenditures through December 2021 = \$9,202 Parent inputAnnual parent surveyParent focus groups Parent input is formally gathered through regular schoolsite council meetings which are ongoing throughout the year and will be gathered in the upcoming (4th quarter) parent survey.
+PS7 elementary also does a quarterly newsletter.
+SIS and other systems budgeted general fund = \$18,914 Expenditures through December 2021 = \$12,198 Parent input Annual parent survey Parent focus groups Parent input is formally gathered through regular schoolsite council meetings which are ongoing throughout the year and will be gathered in the upcoming (4th quarter) parent survey.
 Informal parent input is gathered regularly by teachers and staff on an ongoing basis.
+No formal focus groups have been convened in 2021-22.

 GOAL 4: Provide scholars with ample and varied opportunities to engage in the school community.

 LCFF priority 6: School climate

-Strategies/Activities Progress Expenditures Track participation Create a system to track participation in clubs in addition to sports Created a system of tracking daily participation of scholars in all clubs and sports.
-Expand opportunities Expand opportunities for scholars to participate in clubs and other activities on campus Utilize homeroom/advisory to promote opportunities Partner with outside organizations Brought our After School Program, Dragon Academy, in-house in order to increase the quality of after school offerings and to ensure they are aligned to our scholars passions and interests.
-Have offered a variety of clubs this year such as weight lifting, gardening, cooking, art, dance, etc. We continue to vet outside organizations and add effective, engaging offerings to our programming.
+Strategies/Activities Progress Expenditures Track participation Create a system to track participation in clubs in addition to sports PS7 middle has been able to bring cheerleading and basketball back in 2021-22; however the elementary school has not been able to offer sports to its students to date.
+The school has teacher run clubs in coding, cooking and animae.
+Expand opportunities Expand opportunities for scholars to participate in clubs and other activities on campus Utilize homeroom/advisory to promote opportunities Partner with outside organizations PS7 brought in Food Literacy for an after school program and offer the ASES program afterschool.
 Addressing the needs of homeless scholars Identify and train a homeless liaison to carry out requirements to address the needs of homeless scholars Offer support for homeless students to ensure they can attend school regularly (i.e., uniform assistance, bus passes) The school has worked to ensure homeless students are able to participate in afterschool programs through better communication with families.
 The homeless liaison assists students in obtaining additional supplies and uniforms as necessary.
-Title I = \$1,000 Expenditures through December 2021 = (none to date, will be reallocated from general fund as necessary)
+Title I budgeted = \$1,000 Expenditures through December 2021 = (none to date, will be reallocated from general fund as necessary)

 GOAL 5: Build a high performing organization that is financially sustainable and recognized as a leader in public education locally and statewide.

 LCFF priority: none